jpoirier/xplane-commviewer-plugin/README.md

 When the output box is clicked on, the plugin will select an unselected Com or unselect a Com previously selected via mouse click.
-Typically, this is useful for listening to ATIS information without having to leave the primary com.
-Note, for aircraft with an audio panel that allows multiple com selection, the mouse click is ignored.
+Typically, this is useful for listening to ATIS information without having to leave the primary Com.
+Note, for aircraft with an audio panel that allows multiple Com selection, the mouse click is ignored.